richardck/hello-world/README.md

 # hello-world
 Repo for running Hello World tutorial

-This is the compulksory ReadMe file as cuaomtically created by GitHub.
+This is the compulsory ReadMe file as automtically created by GitHub.
-With a spelling mistake.